parshap/node-acoustid/README.md

 Looks up information about the given audio file.

-*File* must be the path to an audio file.
+*File* must be the path to an audio file or a readable stream.

 *Options* must be an object with the following keys: